iamlamm/spectrumtext/README.md

-# Pychroma
+# SpectrumText

-Pychroma is a Python library for adding colorful text output to your terminal applications.
+SpectrumText is a Python library for adding colorful text output to your terminal applications.
 It provides an easy-to-use interface for printing text in various colors and styles.

 ## Features